Let’s agree that indoor pools are the ultimate form of luxury.

 On the other hand, assisted installation may range from $30,000 to $52,000, including the pump and filter system, plumbing and labour.
 Likewise, a standard fibreglass pool package will include specifics that vary from one company to another.

-Lastly, turn-key fibreglass pool packages where the company handles everything from hiring the contractors to scheduling and overseeing the entire process cost between $45,000 and $85,000 or more.
+Lastly, turn-key fibreglass pool packages, where the pool builder handles everything from hiring the contractors to scheduling and overseeing the entire process, cost between $45,000 and $85,000 or more.

 What Accessories Should You Consider?

 Some of the essential accessories for indoor pools (irrespective of the type) are: